• Home /

 Mortgage credit reports are specific to the mortgage industry.

+The good news is that mortgage pre-approvals include a credit score check and a complete borrowing history.
 As part of your pre-approval, ask your lender to see your credit report.
 Review it for errors and make improvements.
 You can also fix your credit score with just a little bit of work.

 The best mortgage deals go to buyers with great credit.